Detecting Fraudsters – Beware!!!

 Ural Neft – email@example.com – +7 (967) 054 4915

 Comments: They are working with a fake mandate Denis Abramov who claims to be Russian but he is not.
-Their website is google translated from English to Russian and no phone numbers answer (sales dept phone number doesn’t even exist).
+Their website is a google translate from English to Russian and no phone numbers answer (sales dept phone number doesn’t even exist).

 Verkhnelensky Refinery – firstname.lastname@example.org